Visit Calgary, Canada

 - An annual nine day event from the first Friday in July, the Calgary Stampede is the largest festival in Alberta and draws in large crowds to celebrate cowboy and Wild West culture (see above).

-- The Calgary Fringe Festival, an annual July fixture, features comedy and musical acts, theatre performances and artists.
+- The Calgary Fringe Festival, an annual July fixture, features comedy and musical acts, theater performances and artists.